 Go to Midwest Weeds Home Page

 ▲▼ flower, with many narrow leaf-like bracts around inflorescence

-· found in pastures, non-crop areas; prefers moister soils
+· Found in pastures, non-crop areas; prefers moister soils

+Go to Midwest Weeds and Wildflowers Home Page